 When it comes to ticketing for events, it’s fair to say that Eventbrite is the go-to platform.
 In fact, given its huge popularity there’s a high chance that you’ve either hosted or attended an event on Eventbrite.

 Last year the platform powered 4.7 million events in 180 countries selling a whopping 309 million tickets for events covering anything from music festivals to wine tasting and yoga classes.
-This is the number one ticketing platform on the market but how does it fare with virtual events?
+This is the number one event ticketing platform on the market but how does it fare with online events?
 Is it a viable option?
 Let's take a detailed look to find out.

 What is Eventbrite?